google/starlark-go/doc/impl.md

 invalidates the iterator, and the next attempt to use it fails.
 This often helps to detect subtle mistakes.

-Skylark takes this a step further.
+Starlark takes this a step further.
 Instead of mutation of the collection invalidating the iterator, the act of iterating makes the collection temporarily immutable, so that an attempt to, say, delete a dict element while looping over the dict, will fail.
 The error is